Khufu-I/uwp-cmake/Readme.md

-# C++/UWP CMake app using CMake
+# C++ UWP app using CMake
-Basic example using standard C++ and CMake to build an UWP app using the Windows 11 or 10 SDK.
-This sample app uses Windows UI controls which come with the Windows SDK instead of WinUI controls which are distributed via Nuget.
-This sample app doesn't use XAML files or the cppwinrt generators to simplify coding and build steps.
+Basic example using standard C++ 20 and CMake to build a UWP app using the Windows 11 SDK.
+This sample app uses UI controls which come with the Windows SDK instead of WinUI controls which are distributed via Nuget.
+This sample app doesn't use XAML to simplify coding and build steps.
 This project aspires to code UI using simple C++ in the [fluent-style pattern](https://github.com/microsoft/cppwinrt/pull/1114).

 ## Getting started

 ### Prerequisites
+Windows 10 or higher.
 Downldoad the latest [Visual Studio](https://www.visualstudio.com/) and follow the setup.
 The following components are required:
 * Universal Windows Platform development
-* Windows 11 SDK
+* Windows 11 SDK (C++/WinRT in Windows 10 SDK doesn't support C++20)
 * C++ (v143) Universal Windows Platform Tools
 * C++ CMake tools for Windows